Exterior Lighting Ideas That Transform Your Yard at Night

 • Entry lighting – your façade and front zone, the first impression before anyone reaches your door.

-One more thing that trips people up: color temperature.
+Something that trips people up: color temperature.
 Always go warm white, 2700-3000K.
 Cool white feels harsh and institutional outside.
-Warm white feels intentional and welcoming, and that’s exactly what you want.
+Warm white feels thought through and welcoming.
+That’s exactly what you want.

 Lighting Zone Quick Guide